- Cayman Government, Dept. of Environment, Dept. of Tourism, Cayman National Trust, Cayman Kai Propert

 - Cayman Islands

-We need to preserve the Bioluminescent Bay here in Grand Cayman and protect the bioluminescent dinoflagellates from, skin lotions and bug sprays, boats using gas and diesel and overuse of the bays water.
+We need to preserve the Bioluminescent Bay (Bio Bay) here in Grand Cayman and protect the bioluminescent dinoflagellates from harmful skin lotions and bug sprays, boats using gas and diesel.

 “There used to be more bioluminescent bays.
 New Providence Island in the Bahamas had a bioluminescent bay.
 Its opening to the sea was widened and the dinoflagellates population declined.
 A bioluminescent bay in Hawaii suffered a similar fate.
-Others in the Caribbean have been lost due to industrial or boat pollution, the cutting of mangroves for charcoal, the overgrazing by cattle of nearby fields, which produces water-clouding runoff, and the increase in artificial lights, which reduces the phenomenonís brightness, according to Barabara Bernache Baker, a retired biologist who has worked hard to preserve the Mosquito Bay.”
+Others in the Caribbean have been lost due to industrial or boat pollution, the cutting of mangroves for charcoal, the overgrazing by cattle of nearby fields, which produces water-clouding runoff, and the increase in artificial lights, which reduces the phenomenonís brightness, according to Barabara Bernache Baker, a retired biologist who has worked hard to preserve Vieques, Puerto Rico's Bio Bay, called the Mosquito Bay.”

-“Tests now show that because of pollution, La Paguera bay only glows 1/10 of its original strength.”
+“Tests now show that because of pollution, one of the three Bio Bay's in Puerto Rico, called La Paguera bay only glows 1/10 of its original strength.”

 Paul Zaul July 1960, National geographic